noahdasanaike/sage/README.md

 | Vanuatu | 2002, 2004, 2012, 2016, 2020 | All | Legislative | 17 | ✅ |  | 1 |
 | Venezuela | 2013 | All | Presidential | 39,256 | ✅ | | .991 |
 | Zambia | 2021 | All | Presidential | 150 | ✅ | | 1 |

+## Acknowledgements

+In addition to each of the sources listed, I thank Brian Engelsma for his African parliamentary constituency shapefiles